ChemaGit/scala-project-small-filesystem/readme.md

     - pwd   => to know in what directory we are
     - touch => to create files
     - cd    => to navigate throught directories
+    - rm    => to remove Files and Directories
 ````